 We are currently focused on developing a first-class tourism destination and home-port facility in Aberdeen called Seaport Landing.
 We are also fundraising for class sponsorships and scholarship funding for people who wish to sail with us.
 This includes scholarships to 4th and 5th graders based on financial need, and merit-based scholarships to people 16 and older who wish to become sailors.
 If you can help, please contact us.

-Our monthly e-newsletter features news about Seaport Landing, the ships, and the organization.
+Our semi-annual print newsletter features news about Seaport Landing, the ships, and the organization.
 Click to see recent issues: